Minimizing False-Positive Attributions in Explanations of Non-Linear Models

 \subsection{XAI methods}

-We evaluate 11 methods on the models, including the \emph{PatternLocal} approach and a baseline.
-The interpretability methods applied are: LIME~\citep{lime}, Integrated Gradients~\citep{integrated_graident}, Saliency~\citep{saliency}, DeepLift~\citep{deeplift}, GradientShap~\citep{gradientshap}, and GuidedBackProp~\citep{guidedbackprop}.
-Additionally, we incorporate two edge detection filters, Sobel and Laplace, which have been shown to outperform more advanced XAI techniques in suppressor variable scenarios \citep{xaitris}.
+We evaluate nine methods on the models, including the {PatternLocal} approach and baselines.
+The XAI methods applied are: LIME~\citep{lime}, Integrated Gradients~\citep{integrated_graident}, Saliency~\citep{saliency}, DeepLift~\citep{deeplift}, GradientShap~\citep{gradientshap}, and GuidedBackProp~\citep{guidedbackprop}.
+Additionally, we incorporate two edge detection filters, Sobel and Laplace, which prior work shows outperform more advanced XAI techniques in suppressor variable scenarios \citep{xaitris}.
 Note that KernelSHAP is a special case of LIME.
-Since we perform extensive hyperparameter optimization, KernelSHAP may also be selected during this process.
+Since we perform extensive hyperparameter optimization, we may also select KernelSHAP during this process.

-For the \textsc{XAI-TRIS} dataset we benchmark LIME and PatternLocal with three input-simplification schemes for \(\mathbf{h}_{\mathbf{x}_\star}(\cdot)\): the identity mapping, a super-pixel representation, and a low-rank approximation.
-The same three variants are evaluated on the artificial-lesion MRI dataset.
-Super-pixels are generated on a uniform grid for XAI-TRIS, whereas the \texttt{slic} algorithm is used for the MRI data.
+For the \textsc{XAI-TRIS} dataset, we benchmark LIME and {PatternLocal} with three input-simplification schemes for \(\mathbf{h}_{\mathbf{x}_\star}(\cdot)\): the identity mapping, a superpixel representation, and a low-rank approximation.
+We evaluate the same three variants on the artificial-lesion MRI dataset.
+Superpixels are generated on a uniform grid for XAI-TRIS, whereas we use the \texttt{slic} algorithm for the MRI dataset.